Lunaria233/2DMamba/2DMambaMIL/README.md

 We prepared the extracted feature in h5 files with the same format from [CLAM library]([/guides/content/editing-an-existing-page](https://github.com/mahmoodlab/CLAM)).
 After preparation, please replace the corresponding h5 directory for the argument `--h5_path`.
 For CUDA scan, please use the flag `--cuda_pscan`.

+You need to first copy the compiled `pscan.so` to `2DMambaMIL/models/pscan_cuda/`.
+Pay attention to the logs to see if the program actually uses the cuda version.

-Sample script to run experiments.
+Sample script to run experiments (we use seed 0,1,2,3,4).

 ```
 cd 2DMambaMIL/2DMambaMIL